How Much Does a Funeral Cost in CT: What Families Pay in 2026

 Funeral Cost Breakdown in Connecticut

-The following table shows the average costs for common funeral services in Connecticut.
+The following table provides a detailed breakdown of typical Connecticut funeral expenses.
+In most cases, a full funeral in the state falls between $7,600 and $10,200, depending on the choices you make.
 These figures are based on data from the National Funeral Directors Association, state funeral boards, and consumer surveys.
 Individual prices will vary depending on the provider, location within the state, and specific services chosen.

 | Service | Average Cost | Range |